 Finally, check whether the childcare is actually verified or just claimed.
-"Award-winning kids club" means nothing without a published staff ratio and qualifications.
-Look for Ofsted, Worldwide Kids, Scott Dunn Explorers, or in-house teams with named heads of childcare.
+"Award winning kids club" means nothing without a published staff ratio and qualifications.
+Look for Worldwide Kids, Scott Dunn Explorers, or in house teams with named heads of childcare.

 More from the FAQ